ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-system-design/03-how-to-store.md

 But here's the challenge: what happens when your data grows beyond what a single database server can handle?
 How do you ensure your data remains available even when servers fail?
 How do you process massive datasets efficiently across distributed clusters?

-In the next article, **"What and How to Scale"**, we'll tackle these questions head-on.
+In the next and final article, **"When to Scale"**, we'll tackle these questions head-on.
 You'll learn about replication strategies for redundancy, sharding techniques for handling massive datasets, distributed consensus algorithms like Paxos and Raft, and MapReduce for processing data at scale.
 These patterns transform single-server databases into robust, globally distributed data systems.

 The scaling strategies await in Part 4!